 The programme is delivered via afternoon sessions at the University and some online lectures.
-Online and electronic resources will be provided via Blackboard, LJMU's virtual learning environment, to support both timetabled sessions and independent study.
+Online and electronic resources will be provided via Canvas, LJMU's virtual learning environment, to support both timetabled sessions and independent study.

 There is a requirement for full attendance for each of the sessions, both those delivered in class or via LJMU's technology enhanced learning environment.

 You will gain an overview of the English legal system, including legal aspects of consent, negligence, confidentiality and autonomy.
 You will consider:

 You will also examine current issues arising from contemporary and emerging NHS policies, clinical governance and evidence-based practice.

 You will be assessed via a 3,000 word discussion paper.

 In order to be accepted onto this Ethical and Legal Issues course, you must: